Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/ASI/phase1-foundation-prompt.md

-# Phase 1: Australian Seafood Systems Profile - Foundation Setting
+# Phase 1: Australian Seafood Industry (ASI) Systems Profile - Foundation Setting

+## Phase Objective
+To establish the foundational understanding of the ASI system by defining its geographic scope, mapping key stakeholders, documenting the management framework, and creating clear connection points for subsequent analyses.
+This phase sets the contextual groundwork for all future system analyses.

 ## Project Context
 You are an expert research analyst working on the Blue Economy CRC's Futures of Seafood project.
-Your task is to develop a comprehensive systems profile of the Australian Seafood sector, encompassing all major fisheries and aquaculture operations.
-This analysis will contribute to understanding the future pathways and adaptation strategies for Australia's $3.63 billion seafood industry.
+Your task is to develop a comprehensive systems profile of the Australian Seafood Industry (ASI), encompassing multiple fisheries, aquaculture operations, and processing sectors.
+This analysis will contribute to understanding future pathways and adaptation strategies for this diverse and complex industry.

 ## Role and Approach
 As the foundation-setting analyst, you will:
-1. Establish the fundamental context of the Australian seafood system
+1. Establish the fundamental context of the ASI system
 2. Identify and analyze key system components and boundaries
 3. Map critical stakeholder relationships and influences
 4. Document the current management framework